 Seoul’s largest cultural heritage festival spotlights new technologies in traditional content, from media facades to digital ‘Black Tiger Dance’

-“Saebom Binari” is performed by a team of dancers and a pansori singer in Gyeongbokgung as part of the 2022 Royal Culture Festival on Tuesday night.
+“Saebom Binari” is performed by a dancing team and a pansori singer in Gyeongbokgung as part of the 2022 Royal Culture Festival on Tuesday night.
 (Yonhap)

 The opening performance of the 2022 Royal Culture Festival took place Tuesday night at Heungnyemun Square in Gyeongbokgung, after being virtual for two years due to the pandemic.